yokoffing/ChatGPT-Prompts/README.md

 :bulb: You may need to double the number of pages you need.
 ChatGPT seems to underestimate page counts.

 > I want you to act as an essay writer.
-My first request is: "Formulate a thesis statement, and create a comprehensive and detailed essay that covers all the points in the outline provided `by writing at least two paragraph for section of the outline`:
+My first request is: "Formulate a thesis statement, and create a comprehensive and detailed essay that covers all the points in the outline provided `by writing at least two paragraphs for section of the outline`:
 >1) The assumptions and implications of dialectical behavioral theory.
 Identify assumptions and contrast and compare to one other theory.
 What is the vision for a good/healthy life?
 (For example: What is considered normal or abnormal?)
 >2) As a licensed mental health counselor, what are methods within the theory that are to be applied during the helping process?
 How do people change in this theory?
 >3) How do relationships fit into this theory?
 These relationships include family members, friends, and the therapist.